-- If the previous owner has registered the Zyxel Device in NCC, use the Nebula Mobile app to scan the NCC QR code on the back label of the Zyxel Device. - If the previous owner has registered it in NCC and has locked the Zyxel Device with the NCC Override device ownership feature, inform the previous owner to unregister the Zyxel Device or contact Zyxel technical support.
+- If the previous owner has registered the Zyxel Device in NCC and has enabled the NCC Override device ownership feature in the Organization-wide > Organization-wide manage > Organization settings screen, use the Nebula Mobile app to scan the NCC QR code on the back label of the Zyxel Device to register with NCC. - If the previous owner has registered it in NCC and has locked the Zyxel Device with the NCC Override device ownership feature in the Organization-wide > Organization-wide manage > Organization settings screen, inform the previous owner to unregister the Zyxel Device or contact Zyxel technical support.